 Building within the Watershed, Aquifer, and Stream Protection Development Permit Area will require a Development Permit to ensure no negative impact on watersheds and riparian areas.
-A Development Permit application is $175.

 A Building Permit is required to build an attached or a detached secondary suite.
 A Building Permit application is $75, and final cost depends on the value of the construction.

 Check the Planning & Development webpage for current application fees.

 What is necessary for a Detached Secondary Suite Development Permit Application?